seanlabean/PythonProjects/Biscuit/README.md

 It relies on the PyQt5 and BeautifulSoup libraries.

+## Running and Using Biscuit

+`python biscuit.py`

+Type in a url of your choice (you may omit http(s)://) click Go and start your browsing adventure!
+Resize the window as needed.

 ## Inspiration

 For several years I have built a personal website of mine with the intentiion of using almost entirely html and css with as little javascript as possible in order to convey information with the most efficient idea/Watt ratio possible.
 These days if you want to look at a recipe for chocolate chip cookies, you are forced to download hundreds of megabytes of personalized adds, and scipts for popups and dialog boxes; a disgustingly large amount of bloat.
 If you are unfortunate enough to have a suboptimal internet connection, you wont be making cookies anytime soon.
 Websites sadly have no need to be "skinny".
 For the most part, a 200MB page loads fast enough for most people.
 But what a waste it is.